Khandakar227/prisqnite/README.md

 To DO:
-1. TimeUnsafeEqual at sign in.
+1. TimeUnsafeEqual at sign in. [x]
-2. verification link token data.
+2. verification link token data. [x]
-3. reset token to database.
+3. reset token to database. [x]
-4. After using reset token delete from database
+4. After using reset token delete from database. [x]
+5. Check if email exist while sign up.

+For production use:
+1. Change reset password token error UI
+2. Change config/index.ts
+3.